SecureFromScratch/Demos/csharp/SecureApp/Walkthroughs/7_csrf.md

 ## Why CSRF Attacks can happen in login
 During login the authentication cookie wasn't created yet.
+An attacker’s page submits a login request with her credentials (form POST or fetch), Then it sends the victim to the vulnerable app by tricking him to click a link.

-Attacker might trick us to authenticate with her user, redirect us to a shoping page of the web application and then we will buy some goodies that will be sent directly to her. why? because a login post request was sent from her maclious website, followed by a rediret to the shoping page. it happens when the cors policy is permissive.
+The result: the attacker tricks the victim to authenticate with her user and buy some goodies that will be sent directly to her.

 for example like this:
 ```csharp